 Types of Securities

-Money market securities are typically debt instruments with a face value of $100,000 or more.
+Money market securities are typically debt instruments with a hefty face value of $100,000 or more.
 These securities include federal and municipal bonds, certificates of deposit from financial institutions, and commercial paper, a kind of unsecured IOU, from large corporations.
-Certain money market funds specialize in one type of money market security, such as tax-free municipal bond funds, but most include a mix of various security types.
+Certain types of money market investments specialize in one type of money market security, such as tax-free municipal bond funds, but most money market securities trade in a mix of various security types.

 Money market securities are designed solely to meet the short-term capital requirements of government and business.
-Most money market securities mature in less than three months, and all mature within one year.
+Most money market securities mature in less than three months time, and all money market securities mature within one year.
 Money market instruments such as federal funds and repurchase agreements exemplify the short maturity of money market securities; they represent significant holdings in most money market funds and typically mature in less than one week.

 Money market securities are the safest investments available, with credit ratings that surpass almost all other investment grade debt instruments.
-The SEC helps ensure this safety by mandating that at least 95% of a money market fund's securities must be ones that have earned the highest rating of at least two of the five major credit rating institutions.
-Investors can take reassurance in knowing that since money market funds were introduced in 1983, only once has a fund declined in value.
+The SEC helps ensure this safety by mandating that at least 95 percent of a money market fund's securities must be ones that have earned the highest rating of at least two of the five major credit rating institutions.
+This means that investors can take reassurance in knowing that since money market funds were introduced in 1983, only once has a fund declined in value.

 Money Market Funds

-Since most money market securities trade in large denominations, money market funds provide the best way for individuals to invest in these securities.
-Their safety and high liquidity make money market funds attractive vehicles for risk-averse investors as well as those wanting a safe place to hold funds between more risky, high-yield investments.
+Since most money market securities trade in large denominations, money market funds provide the best way for the average individual to invest in these securities.
+Fidelity reports that their safety and high liquidity make money market funds attractive vehicles for risk-averse investors as well as those wanting a safe place to hold funds between more risky, high-yield investments.
 When an investor places their money in money market funds, they do not have to worry about watching the market like a hawk or figuring out just the right moment to pull their investment in order to preserve the principle.